Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: Omitted Proofs in Section .

-For convenience, we introduce a new notation $Pro(w)$ for each $w \in W$.
-A proposal list $Pro(w)$ of a woman is a list of all men who have proposed to her in the Gale-Shapley algorithm, and the orderings of its entries are the same as her stated preference list.
-A reduced proposal list contains the top two entries (first entry if only one entry exists) of $Pro(w)$, denoted by $Pro_r(w)$.
-Clearly, each woman $w$ is matched to the first man of $Pro_r(w)$.

-\begin{lemma} Given all agents' true preference profile $(P(M), P(W))$, if a matching $\mu$ is in $S_A$ with corresponding preference profile $P = (P(M), P(N), P(L))$, then the induced matching is still $\mu$, if for each $w \in L$, we modify $w$'s preference list by moving $Pro_r(w)$ to the top and ordering other men arbitrarily. \end{lemma} \begin{proof} Suppose the corresponding matching to the modified preference profile is $\mu'$.
-We show that $\mu' = \mu$.
+\begin{replemma}{ReducedPropList} Given all agents' true preference profile $(P(M), P(W))$, if a matching $\mu$ is in $S_L$ with corresponding preference profile $P = (P(M), P(N), P(L))$, then the induced matching is still $\mu$, if for each $w \in L$, we modify $w$'s preference list by moving $Pro_r(w)$ to the top and ordering other men arbitrarily. \end{replemma}